Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

-I don’t want you to make that mistake when you pitch your idea, so I have created a breakdown of the age levels for children’s books.
-It’s really important to know these before you start writing to either make an adjustment to your category or know if your idea will work in the first place.
+Because this will directly impact your ability to sell your story when you pitch your idea, I have created a breakdown of the different age levels for children’s books for you to review.
+It’s really important to know these before you start writing to either make an adjustment to your chosen category or know if your idea will work in the first place.
+So review them all below! 👇

 The Age Levels for Children’s Books You Should Know: